 A brick wall in a garden has a distinct appeal.
 The structure adds a rough stone texture and a color element that a wooden wall doesn’t have, and makes nearby plants stand out.
 But brick walls are foundational elements of a home or landscape.
-The soil near them can be compacted and contain clay, sand and filler that do not help plants thrive.
-That makes landscaping against brick walls a challenge.
+The soil near them can be compacted and contain clay, sand, and filler that do not help plants thrive.
+This makes landscaping against brick walls a challenge.

 Before you start gardening against a brick wall, you’ll need to check out the soil.
-Take samples and determine the acidity level, nutritional content and composition of the soil.
+Take samples and determine the acidity level, nutritional content, and composition of the soil.
 Remember that many ornamental plants will not be able to thrive in compacted or clay soil.

 Plants for Brick Homes